 What Is the Colorado AI Act?

-The law was originally set to take effect on February 1, 2026, but the effective date was delayed to June 30, 2026 through subsequent legislation, giving businesses additional time to prepare.
+The law was originally scheduled to take effect on February 1, 2026.
+Subsequent legislation pushed that deadline to June 30, 2026, granting businesses a narrow but meaningful window to prepare.

 Why Colorado's Law Matters